Skip to main content

 • Bent leg dead bug

-This one is always fun to do, but can also help with your diastasis recti.
+This one is always fun to do, and it helps with your diastasis recti.
+If you have other kids, get them in on this exercise.

 Which exercises to stay away from

 Yes, we are telling you to not exercise.
 At least, we are telling you there are exercises after pregnancy to stay away from for a bit.
-These will either not affect your diastasis recti at all or could potentially make it worse.
-If your doctor has cleared you for these exercises, slowly add them to your routine.
+These will either not affect your diastasis recti at all or potentially make it worse.
+If your doctor has cleared you for a full range of exercises, slowly add them to your routine.
 But until you’ve been given the green light, don’t do these!

 Skip these exercises